choria-legacy/marionette-collective/website/simplerpc/agents.md

 This will search each configured libdir for _libdir/agent/agent_name/script.py_.
 If you specified a full path it will not try to find the file in libdirs.

+## Sharing code between agents
+Sometimes you have code that is needed by multiple agents or shared between the agent and client.
+MCollective has name space called *MCollective::Util* for this kind of code and the packagers and so forth supports it.

+Create a class with your shared code given a name like *MCollective::Util::Yourco* and save this file in the libdir in *util/yourco.rb*

+A sample class can be seen here:

+{% highlight ruby %}
+module MCollective
+  module Util
+    class Yourco
+      def dosomething
+      end
+    end
+  end
+end
+{% endhighlight %}

+You can now use it in your agent or clients by first loading it from the MCollective lib directories:

+{% highlight ruby %}
+MCollective::Util.loadclass("MCollective::Util::Yourco")

+helpers = MCollective::Util::Yourco.new
+helpers.dosomething
+{% endhighlight %}

 ## Authorization
 You can write a fine grained Authorization system to control access to actions and agents, please see [SimpleRPCAuthorization] for full details.